IF YOU VALUE YOUR WOOD FLOORS, READ THIS NOW

 100% Recycled Felt

-Our 100% recycled felt rug pads are manufactured in the USA using natural jute fibers and recycled materials.
-Ideal for large area rugs that do not require a non-slip grip, our 100% felt rug pads provide that extra layer of comfort and support that non-slip rug pads do not.
+100% recycled felt rug pads are manufactured in the USA using natural jute fibers and recycled materials.
+Ideal for large area rugs that do not require a non-slip grip, 100% felt rug pads provide that extra layer of comfort and support that non-slip rug pads do not.

 Larger rugs and carpets tend to be anchored down by their own weight or by furniture on top of them and therefore do not require a rubber backing that would help keep the rug in place.

 The thicker the rug pad, the more soundproofing, insulation, and cushioning you will enjoy.
+These eco-friendly, ultra-soft pads are totally safe, not only on wood floors, but on all natural and synthetic floor surfaces.